aeternity/aesophia/docs/sophia_features.md

 Contract interfaces can extend other interfaces.
 An extended interface has to declare all entrypoints from every parent interface.
-All the declarations in the extended interface must have the same type as the declarations from the parent interface.
+All the declarations in the extended interface must have types compatible with the declarations from the parent interface.

 ```